Noah Hutchings

-Noah Webster Hutchings (December 11, 1922 – June 17, 2015) was the president of Southwest Radio Church Ministries, a Christian broadcasting company based in Oklahoma City.
+Noah Webster Hutchings (December 11, 1922 – June 17, 2015) was an American radio personality and the president of Southwest Radio Church Ministries, a Christian broadcasting company based in Oklahoma City.
 For six decades, he was the host of their nationally syndicated radio show Your Watchman On The Wall, which is still broadcast daily on stations across the USA.

 Your Watchman on The Walls main focus is Bible prophecy and exposition of end times theories as well as conservative Christian apologetics.
 Hutchings also contributed to the ministry's two monthly publications, Bible in the News magazine and Prophetic Observer newsletter.

 Military service

 Noah Webster Hutchings was born on December 11, 1922, in Messer, Oklahoma, one of six children.
 He graduated from Hugo High School in Hugo, Oklahoma, in 1939.
 In November 1942, Hutchings was drafted into the United States Army because of the rising threat from Imperial Japan and Nazi Germany.
 After thirteen weeks of training, including physical and 155mm Howitzer, he went overseas.
 Hutchings had experience in the South Pacific while working as a radar technician.
 Hutchings completed his service during World War II and returned to Oklahoma.